Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Contributions are welcome at
   [the GitHub](https://github.com/Karlinator/roll20-character-sheets).
 Just open a pull request.
-* You will need to install [Node.js](https://nodejs.org), then run the following command in bash/cmd:
+* You will need to install [Node.js](https://nodejs.org), then go to the Stars_without_Number_Revised folder and run the following commands in bash/cmd:
-  * npm install -g pug pug-cli sass jstransformer-uglify-es
-  * You may need to restart you computer.
-  * Then just make changes to the files in the Source folder, and use the file "build" or "pug_build.bat" and "sass_build.bat" depending on your OS.
+  * `npm install`
+  * `npm run dev`

+Npm is now watching all the files for changes and compiling as you go.
+If you want to compile everything just once, use `npm build` instead.

 ## Changelog